HaroldPetersInskipp/HiAnime-Auto-Fullscreen/README.md

 # HiAnime-Auto-Fullscreen
-Userscript to automaticall enter fullscreen mode while watching anime + Manual Override Button.
+Userscript to automatically enter fullscreen mode while watching anime + Manual Override Button.

 For use with Tampermonkey or Greasemonkey.